When to Use Top-Down vs Bottom-Up Forecasting in a Startup Financial Model

 $4.5M

-This is the next step after market sizing.
-The founder is no longer looking only at how large the market could be; they are translating a reachable share into customers and revenue over time.
-The model still starts from the destination: it shows what the business could become if it reaches the target, without yet explaining how customers are acquired, when spend happens, or whether the company can finance the path.
+This is useful for framing ambition.
+But the model still starts from the destination.
+It shows what the business could become if it reaches the target, without yet explaining how those customers are acquired, when spend happens, how churn affects the base, or whether the company can finance the path.

 What top-down still hides

-The same top-down target with operating implications
+The same target with operating implications

 Total gross adds

-3% monthly churn
+3%

-This is still not a full bottom-up model.
-It is a stronger top-down scenario because it adds implications, but it does not yet answer timing.
-It does not show when campaigns start, how long conversion takes, which months carry the spend, which hires are needed, or whether the company has enough cash while the customer base is being built.
+But the model still does not answer the timing question.
+It does not show when campaigns start, how long conversion takes, which months carry the spend, when hires are needed, or whether the company has enough cash while the customer base is being built.

 Move to bottom-up event-driven forecasting